 - More modern: Was introduced somewhat (1 year and 3 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the contest (9 : 2 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the contest (14 : 2 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons